Cylinder vacuum cleaners have nurtured an image of being powerful machines with great suction, as well as excellent movement.

 With two distinctive power modes, you can easily clean both hard surfaces as well as carpets.

-The automatic retracting feature on the power cord is especially useful, considering that the cord is 10 metres long!
+The auto retracting feature on the power cord is especially useful, considering that the cord is 10 metres long!

-This is a heavy vacuum, however, and not the best option for homes that need to get staircase cleaning done.
+This is not a light vacuum, however, and not the best option for homes that need to get staircase cleaning done.

 Vax Power 5 Pet